bbakersmith/simple-batch-processor/README.md

 #### defstream->batch

-Defs a batch processing function in a var.
+Defs a batch processing function to a var.

 If you want to dispose of the associated threadpool, you must manually call `shutdown`.